 |Hindgut||Last one third of transverse colon, descending colon, sigmoid, rectum, intraperitoneal GU organs||Suprapubic area|

 Because intraperitoneal organs are bilaterally innervated, stimuli are sent to both sides of the spinal cord, causing intraperitoneal visceral pain to be felt in the midline, independent of its right- or left-sided anatomic origin.
 For example, stimuli from visceral fibers in the wall of the appendix enter the spinal cord at about T10.
 When obstruction causes appendiceal distention in early appendicitis, pain is initially perceived in the midline periumbilical area, corresponding roughly to the location of the T10 cutaneous dermatome.

 Parietal (somatic) abdominal pain is caused by irritation of myelinated fibers that innervate the parietal peritoneum, usually the portion covering the anterior abdominal wall.
 Because parietal afferent signals are sent from a specific area of peritoneum, parietal pain—in contrast to visceral pain—can be localized to the dermatome superficial to the site of the painful stimulus.
 As the underlying disease process evolves, the symptoms of visceral pain give way to the signs of parietal pain, causing tenderness and guarding.
 As localized peritonitis develops further, rigidity and rebound appear.
 Patients with peritonitis generally prefer to remain immobile.

 Referred pain is felt at a location distant from the diseased organ.
 Referred pain patterns are also based on developmental embryology.
 For example, the ureter and the testes were once anatomically contiguous and therefore share the same segmental innervations.
-Thus acute ureteral obstruction is often associated with ipsilateral ...
+Thus acute ureteral obstruction is often ...